Home > Lifestyle

 By considering the size, shape, and weight of the items you’re hoping to move in the wagon, you can also narrow down the choices further.
 If you intend on using your wagon mainly for beach towels, chairs, and a few beach games, you won’t need a high-weight capacity, and a wagon like the RIO Wonder Wheeler Beach Cart could do the trick.

-But, if you plan on hauling a heavy YETI cooler packed to the brim with drinks and food for a beach BBQ, large chairs, a sun shade, and cooking gear, then you’ll probably do better with a wagon that can support a heavy load like the Sekey Foldable Wagon or the Timber Ridge Double Decker.
+But, if you plan on hauling a heavy YETI cooler packed to the brim with drinks and food for a beach BBQ, a portable grill, large chairs, an umbrella or sunshade, and cooking gear, then you’ll probably do better with a wagon that can support a heavy load like the Sekey Foldable Wagon or the Timber Ridge Double Decker.

 Portability